 - Code W: The fabric can be cleaned with water-based cleaning solvents.

-- Code S: The fabric requires the use a dry cleaning or water-free solvent to remove stains and soils.
+- Code S: The fabric requires dry cleaning or the use of a water-free solvent to remove stains and soils.
 The use of these chemicals requires a well-ventilated room and no open flames like fireplaces or candles.

 - Code W-S: The fabric can be cleaned with either water-based or solvent-based products.